8 Ways To Raise Financially Sound Kids to Save-Spend-Invest

 With the Greenlight app, kids and parents have companion apps with two different experiences.

 Kids can save, earn, invest, spend and give — with parent approval on every transaction.
+They need to learn about all the up and coming payment sources.
 Parents can choose the same stores where their kids spend, manage chores and allowances, set parent-paid interest rates, and more.

 Because Greenlight is a prepaid debit card, kids can’t spend what they don’t have.
 No overdraft fees.
 No overspending.
 No surprises.
 Jake didn’t have many age-appropriate resources like this when he was growing up.